wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-introspection.md

 The result is cached in the `.wundergraph/cache/introspection` directory.
 {% /callout %}

-If a cache entry is found for a data source, it's always used instead of introspecting the data source again.
+When caching is enabled, if a cache entry is found for a data source, it's always used instead of introspecting the data source again.
+Cache is optional and might be turned off globally using the `--no-cache` flag.

 ## Clearing the Cache

-It's possible to clear the cache by running `wunderctl up --clear-introspection-cache`.
+`wunderctl up` will clear the cache when it starts up.
+To clear the cache again, just restart it.

 ## Enable Introspection Polling